Kyaw Kyaw Win

-Kyaw Kyaw Win (ဦးကျော်ကျော်ဝင်း; born 10 December 1978) is a Burmese politician and lawyer who currently serves as a House of Nationalities member of parliament for Rakhine State No. 8 constituency.
+U Kyaw Kyaw Win (ဦးကျော်ကျော်ဝင်း; born 10 December 1978) is a Burmese politician and lawyer who served as a House of Nationalities member of parliament for Rakhine State No. 8 constituency.
 He is a member of the Arakan National Party.

 Early life and education

-Kyaw Kyaw Win born on 10 December 1978 in Pauktaw Township, Rakhine State, Myanmar.
+Kyaw Kyaw Win was born on 10 December 1978 in Pauktaw Township, Rakhine State, Myanmar.
 He graduated with B.A (L.L.B) from distance education at Sittwe University.
 He worked Senior lawyer in the Maungdaw Township.

 Political career

 He is a member of the Arakan National Party, he was elected as an Amyotha Hluttaw MP and elected representative from Arakan No. 8 parliamentary constituency.